Bryan-Az/X-Twitter-API-Plugin/README.md

-This is a team-project with Joash Muganda, Suresh Sharma, and Alexis Ambriz.
+This is a team-project with Joash Muganda, Suresh Ravuri, and Alexis Ambriz.
-It is currently a work-in-progress~!